 Time to shine

 In 2013, the Town of Braintree gave us the green light to prepare a televised presentation for the BELD Redevelopment Project.
-My contribution was twofold: promote the event and present the history of Thomas A. Watson on camera.
+My contribution was twofold: promote the event and present the history of Thomas A. Watson.

 Our team has been awarded the contract for sale and redevelopment of the property at 44 Allen Street, Braintree, Massachusetts.
 I’ll be editing in Watson’s voice, obviously.